 “Lovingly researched and lushly described, Loren’s essays transport you to the graveyard, where she is quite a tour guide.
 Curiosity and compassion burn at the heart of these essays.”—Paula Guran, editor of Dark Echo magazine

 “Rhoads is particularly adept at finding deeper meanings in what she sees, and the questions she puts to the reader about the places she visits can gently guide us in our own search for meaning in the places we encounter.
 If you’ve struggled to explain your love of burial grounds to others, this may be a great way to help them understand.”—LisaMary Wichowski, The Association of Graveyard Rabbits Online Journal

 “Loren Rhoads started visiting cemeteries by accident.
 It was the start of a love affair with cemeteries that continues to this day.
 In Wish You Were Here, Rhoads blends history with storytelling and her photos accompany each essay.”—American Cemetery magazine

 “Wish You Were Here captures well why many of us find cemeteries fascinating: because of the history and stories of so many interesting people buried there!”—Richard Waterhouse, Waterhouse Symbolism Newsletter

 “‘It’s good to be a card-carrying member of the Association for Gravestone Studies,’ Loren writes.
 I agree.
 After half a lifetime of guided and self-guided tours, Loren observes, ‘What I’ve learned from cemeteries is that limestone melts, marble breaks, slate slivers, and sandstone cracks.’
 That is what draws some of us to graveyards.”—Christine Quigley, Quigley’s Cabinet

-The book trailer for Wish You Were Here:
+The book trailer for the first edition of Wish You Were Here: